-On the flipside, though, you shouldn’t have so much room on the sides of your feet that your foot can move when it’s laced or slipped on.
+On the flip side, though, you shouldn’t have so much room on the sides of your feet that your foot can move when it’s laced up or slipped on.

 S0, do dress shoes run big?
 Yes, most dress shoes do tend to run slightly larger than other shoe types because they have less give and stretch in them.

 It can seem impossible to find the right shoe, but you can make it easier on yourself by knowing your shoe size, shopping in the afternoon, and paying close attention to the feel of the shoe.

 It’s also helpful to have the full afternoon free so that you’re not rushed while trying to shop for a pair.
 This will make you frustrated when you find dress shoes that you think you like only to wear them once at work and get blisters or feel the achy tiredness of wearing the wrong size shoe all day long.